 Besides looking cute and fancy on any dessert table, these mini cheesecakes are absolutely scrumptious.
 They combine all the signature flavours of a classic cheesecake in such an adorable way, using silicone egg bite molds (which are also great for making poached eggs in Instant Pot).
 The option to use coconut oil and Greek yogurt make this a healthy dessert choice compared to more common recipes.

 Keep this easy recipe handy for all your special occasions and let the pressure cooker do the work.
 Especially in summer, when you want to keep your kitchen cool.
-Also try my Instant Pot peach cobbler, no bake key lime pie bars and avocado mint fudge.
+Also try my Instant Pot peach cobbler, healthy key lime pie bars and avocado mint fudge.

 These cheesecake bites are customizable to whichever jam topping you’d like to use, which means they make the best desserts when hosting any gathering all year round.